 Among other things, the Netherlands has a very liberal health care system in that it truly believes in coverage and high-quality healthcare for all.
 The Health Insurance Act of 2006 was enacted under the belief that all residents in the Netherlands should have access to standard health insurance, with the opportunity to purchase additional insurance if they so desire.

 This law means that insurance companies work closely under government regulation to ensure that premiums are affordable and fair.
 This also means that almost all health insurance companies in the Netherlands have the consumers’ interest in mind: most profits they earn are translated into lower insurance premiums for consumers.

 Therefore, the Dutch health insurance market is very fair and transparent.
 The standard health insurance is the same for all health care companies, the benefits are the same regardless of the service.
 You cannot be refused from an insurance company due to your age or a pre-existing condition.

 If you are planning to study in the Netherlands, don't have a European Health Insurance Card (EHIC) and aren't currently working part-time, you will need international student insurance.
 College Life & Swisscare partnered up to provide you with complete student insurance with medical emergency coverage in the case of illness and accidents.
 The certificate is available immediately for all foreign students and interns around the world planning to study in the Netherlands

-Dutch basic healthcare
+Dutch standard healthcare

 There are various health insurance policies in the Netherlands.
 The cheapest and most basic form of insurance is basisverzekering (basic healthcare).